MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-manage-sections.md

 ## Edit an existing section

-In case you have published a section, but because of change in organization standard, policy update or any other business need you would like to update the section content, you can do so by editing a published section.
+If you need to update the content of a published section due to changes in organizational standards, policy updates, or other business needs, you can do so by editing the published section.
 You can also resume editing a draft section by choosing the Edit section option.

 To edit a section, follow these steps: